 I'm a cosmologist who works on understanding the role of gravity in our universe.
-In particular, I develop tools to test ideas about modified gravity and dark energy models with voids, large-scale structure and gravitational waves.
+In particular, I develop tools to test ideas about modified gravity and dark energy models with gravitational waves, large-scale structure and cosmological voids.

 You can check out my personal website via the link above.

-In the past I've lectured in fourth-year courses on weak lensing and introductory cosmology.
+In the past I've lectured in fourth-year courses on weak lensing and introductory cosmology for the MMathPhys degree at Oxford.

 My primary research interests at present are: